IacopoLibero/IacopoLibero/README.md

 Worked with real-world cloud infrastructure and security projects.
 Got hands-on experience with Terraform for Infrastructure as Code, automated server configuration with Ansible, and Kubernetes fundamentals.
 Learned a ton about how real-world DevOps works.

 **Freelance Web Development** (Since September 2024)
 Building full-stack web applications for clients.
-Handling everything from frontend design to backend architecture and database design.
+Handling everything from desingning the prototipe to frontend development to backend architecture and database design.

 **IFTS Cybersecurity Specialization** (2024-2025)
 Completed advanced training in network security and data protection.
 Studied ethical hacking, cryptography, incident response, and security policies.
 Graduated with a score of 93/100.